nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ## FAQ
-Here are some commonly asked qns:
+Some common questions to aid in possible issues faces.

 **Q:** Where can I find the release? <br>
 It can be found at [here](https://github.com/AY2021S1-CS2113T-F14-3/tp/releases).

 ## Command Summary
-Summary of features and how to use them.
+Summary of features and command formats.

 >Note: No additional parameter is needed if it is not mentioned. eg help <br>